Have you ever wondered whether your Leopard Gecko is a boy or a girl?

 Whether you are a hobbyist or professional breeder, knowing their gender can come in handy, especially for breeding or naming.

 I purchased all of my geckos as babies or juveniles, so their gender was a mystery when I got them.
 Male and female Leopard Geckos look almost identical at first glance.
 I quickly learned that you have to wait until they are almost fully grown until you can tell for sure.

-However, there are subtle differences, if you know where to look and what to look for.
+However, if you know where to look and what to look for, there are subtle differences.
 In this article, I will walk you through the 7 best ways to sex Leopard Geckos and at what age to use each method.

 How To Tell If A Leopard Gecko Is Male Or Female?

 There are six ways to determine the sex of a Leopard Gecko.

 The most accurate methods are based on the physical differences between male vs female Leopard Geckos.
 If your gecko is a male, he will have noticeable hemipenal bulges, femoral pores, and pre-anal pores.
 These characteristics are absent, or much fainter in females.